• Skip to primary navigation

 bits and bites

 Take off the heat and let cool for a couple of minutes.
-Then take a large serving spoon, stir your mixture of goodness and make sure you grab a spoonful of the oil & seasoning mixture.
+Then, take a large serving spoon, stir your mixture of goodness, and make sure you grab some of the seasonings at the bottom of the oil & seasoning mixture.

 bits and bites